Today’s Most Important Climate Change Facts and what they mean for your near future

 Bottom line: if the plan requires everything going right, it’s not a plan.
 It’s a wish.
 We need a new Plan B!

-Fact 4: Many “official” government and IPCC forecasts and fossil fuel reduction plans are far too optimistic for safety planning for you, your family, and your business's future.
+Fact 2: Many “official” government and UN, IPCC forecasts and fossil fuel reduction plans are far too optimistic for safety planning for you, your family, and your business's future.

 This is where we apply the well-founded 20–40% underestimation buffer from Job One for Humanity.

-Why do we apply this 20-40% underestimation buffer?
+Why do we apply this 20-40% consequence underestimation buffer?

-60 years of government fossil fuel reduction failures strongly suggest that major public forecasts often understate risk and/or assume unrealistically smooth transitions and reductions, so honest planning should discount rosy current government and media projections by 20–40%.
+60 years of government failures in reducing fossil fuel use strongly suggest that major public forecasts often understate risk and/or assume unrealistically smooth transitions and reductions, so honest planning should discount rosy current government and media projections by 20–40%.

-There’s also mainstream literature showing that economic and policy modeling often underprices fat-tail risks and serious damages (especially when climate systems become nonlinear, can change suddenly for the worse, exponentially, or involve major financial conflicts of interest over the information presented or the required changes).
-There is also extensive credible research that financial vested interests in the fossil fuel industry have significantly corrupted climate change information and the climate change regulation process.
+There’s also mainstream literature showing that economic and policy modeling often underprices fat-tailed risks and serious damages (especially when climate systems become nonlinear, can change suddenly and severely, change exponentially, or involve major financial conflicts of interest over the information presented or the required changes).
+There is also extensive credible research that financial vested interests in the fossil fuel industry have significantly corrupted climate change public information and the climate change regulation process.
 Click here for information and documentation on this financial vested-interest interference.

 What we do at Job One with this 20 to 40% discount for government and media (and yes, UN, IPCC) predicted climate change consequence severity and timetables